Alcohol Damage: Effects on Body, Mental Health Impact, Growth and Long-Term Risks

 Alcohol damage refers to the harm that excessive alcohol use causes to different bodily systems and organs.
-It is well-known that alcohol consumption can lead to liver damage, which can manifest in various ways, such as fatty liver disease, alcoholic hepatitis, cirrhosis, and more serious illnesses.
+It is well-known that alcohol consumption leads to liver damage, which manifests in various ways, such as fatty liver disease, alcoholic hepatitis, cirrhosis, and more serious illnesses.
 Elevated blood pressure, arrhythmias, and an increased risk of cardiovascular events, including heart attacks and strokes, are all symptoms of chronic alcoholism.
 In addition, alcohol is known to irritate the lining of the digestive tract, which can lead to gastritis, ulcers, and pancreatitis.

 Alcohol makes it very hard to remember things, control your emotions, and think clearly.
 Long-term drinking can cause mental illnesses like Wernicke-Korsakoff syndrome, anxiety, and depression.